mario4821/13-14-relationship-mapping/README.md

 *Must obtain specific username and password from author.

-2. To Post a new Castle to the database, make a POST request.
+2. To POST a new Castle to the database, make a POST request.
 Successful posts will return a 200 status code to the logs and will send a response to the MongoDB with id.

 ```castleRouter.post('/api/castle', jsonParser, (request, response, next) =>```